Putting Flat $\Lambda$CDM In The (Redshift) Bin: Conclusions

-In the second part of our work, we confirmed an increasing $\Omega_m$ behaviour in OHD and Type Ia SN with $p$-values $p = 0.021$ ($2.3 \, \sigma$) and $p=0.081$ ($1.7 \, \sigma$).
-We resorted to comparison to mock analysis in the same redshift range with the same data quality as a means of circumventing the difficulty estimating errors with non-Gaussian distributions.
-Using Fisher's method, the combined probability for these established cosmological probes is $p = 0.013$ ($2.5 \, \sigma$).
-In QSOs, an intrinsically high redshift emerging observable, we see the opposite trend where discrepant best fit $(H_0, \Omega_m)$ values relative to the entire sample appear at lower redshifts with $p = 0.019$ ($2.3 \, \sigma$).
-Once again combining the probabilities, one finds $p = 0.0021$ ($3.1 \, \sigma$).
-One may also benchmark with respect to the bin $0 < z \leq 0.7$, where $\Omega_m \sim 0.3$, in which case the combined probability becomes $p = 0.0078$ ($2.7 \, \sigma$).
-As argued in the text, the probabilities we quote are lower bounds.
-One can of course find redshift ranges with less evolution.
+In the second part of our work, we confirmed a decreasing $H_0$/increasing $\Omega_m$ behaviour in OHD and Type Ia SNe with $p$-values as low as $p = 0.021$ ($2.3 \, \sigma$) and $p=0.081$ ($1.7 \, \sigma$), respectively.
+We resorted to comparison to mock analysis in the same redshift range with the same number of data points and same errors because i) mock simulations are traditionally how one approaches anomalies in data, e. g. \cite{Eriksen:2003db}, and ii) one can circumvent the difficulty estimating errors with non-Gaussian distributions.
+Using Fisher's method, the combined (lowest) probability for these established cosmological probes is $p = 0.013$ ($2.5 \, \sigma$).
+In QSOs, an intrinsically high redshift emerging observable, we see the opposite trend where discrepant best fit $(H_0, \Omega_m)$ values relative to the entire sample appear at lower redshifts with probabilities as low as $p = 0.019$ ($2.3 \, \sigma$).
+Once again combining the probabilities, one finds a (lowest) probability $p = 0.0021$ ($3.1 \, \sigma$).
+One may also benchmark with respect to the bin $0 < z \leq 0.7$, where $\Omega_m \sim 0.3$, in which case the combined (lowest) probability becomes $p = 0.0078$ ($2.7 \, \sigma$).
+As argued in the text, the probabilities we quote are lower bounds, especially since we preclude $\Omega_m > 1$ in observed and mock data fitting.
+One can of course find redshift ranges with less evolution, but if there is a \textit{bona fide} decreasing $H_0$/increasing $\Omega_m$ best fit trend with increasing effective redshift, then one expects decreasing $p$-values in Tables \ref{tab:OHD}-\ref{tab:SN}.
 Moreover, by working with the full sample and not binning it, one can return to the working \textit{assumption} that there is no evolution in the samples.
+Our analysis here challenges the working assumption.